isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 Use the following natural methods to repel wasp invasion. **a) Use Herbs** You may decide to plant herbal plants in your backyard, outdoor sitting area, or around the patio.
 Wasps dont like plants with aroma.
 Therefore, planting things like thyme, eucalyptus, citronella, among others can help in repelling wasps. **b) A mix of vinegar, salt & sugar** A solution of vinegar, salt, and sugar will work wonders.

-This solution attracts wasps and they get stuck inside the solution for wasps
+This solution attracts wasps and they get stuck inside the solution for wasps-free playsets.
-- free playsets.
 Youll need a cup of vinegar, 4 tablespoons of sugar, and 4 tablespoons of salt. **c) Detergent, Tap Water, & Peppermint extract** Fill tap water in your regular spray bottle; add a cup of any liquid detergent, then add about 20 drops of peppermint extract.
 This solution is effective at eliminating wasps.

 ###  2. Fake Wasps Nest